 - Be able to afford the loan

 A major benefit of borrowing through Zopa is that there are no penalties for paying loans off early.
-This is very common on the Zopa platform with 64% of all completed loans being paid off early.
+This is very common on the Zopa platform with approximately two thirds of all completed loans being paid off early.
 If a loan is paid off early, this does not affect you as a lender as your funds will simply be allocated to another borrower.

-The minimum, maximum and average loan size for the past 4 years are displayed in the table below.
+The minimum, maximum and average loan are displayed in the table below.

 The weighted average borrower rate rises in 2007/2008, potentially in-line with an increase in risk during the Crisis, before dropping to a low in 2013/2014 when a low investor return of 4.5% was also experienced.
-The borrower rate has been increasing over the past 3 years with the introduction of institutional capital and the more risky E-F grade loans.
+The borrower rate has been increasing since then with the introduction of institutional capital and the more risky D-E grade loans.
 With the introduction of the Zopa Plus product these higher risk, higher reward loans are now being offered to retail investors.

 The availability of Zopa’s loan book has enabled us to run detailed analysis to better understand Zopa’s offering.
 The level of transparency exceeds what you could expect in other retail investment products and we wish to present this type of analysis to help investors and financial advisers make confident, risk-adjusted investment decisions.